dinhanhthi/learn-ai/README.md

 ## Libraries

+The "ticked" libraries don't mean that I've known/understand whole of them (but I can easily use them with their documentation)!

 - [x] [scikit-learn](https://scikit-learn.org/stable/) -- w.r.t. all algorithms I've learned and projects I've done so far.
 - [x] [TensorFlow](https://www.tensorflow.org/) -- w.r.t. all algorithms I've learned and projects I've done so far.
 - [x] numpy, matplotlib, pandas -- w.r.t. all algorithms I've learned and projects I've done so far.